strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to-4.1.8.md

 - API_TOKEN_SALT
 - ADMIN_JWT_SECRET

-There are multiple methods to generate secrets, such as running `openssl rand -base64 32` in the terminal (Mac and Linux OS).
+There are multiple methods to generate secrets, for example running `openssl rand -base64 32` in the terminal (Mac and Linux OS).
 Generating unique secrets for each environment is recommended for increased security.

 ::: caution